 - Enables collection without discrimination of all physiological states of females (unfed/fed/gravid) as well as males, in order to reflect the population structure in any given study site.

 - Must not affect the captured adult mosquitoes in a way that would hinder downstream molecular diagnostic procedures.

 - Should be easily transported and set (e.g. stackable and compact) and inexpensive to construct.

-- Simple field-based diagnostic tests for detecting Wolbachia, malaria, dengue, chikungunya, yellow fever and/or Zika viruses in mosquitoes captured in field traps.
+- Simple field-based diagnostic tests for detecting Wolbachia, malaria, dengue, and/or chikungunya viruses in mosquitoes captured in field traps.

 - Sensitive enough to detect infection in mosquitoes that have been left dead for at least one week in traps deployed in the field.

 - Inexpensive and not requiring overly specialized equipment, and ideally greater than 95% accurate.

 - An artificial diet to replace blood feeding in the laboratory setting